How To Leash Train A Dog To Walk

 Supplies Needed for Leash Training a Dog

-You will need a dog harness, a leash, and plenty of treats.
+You will need a dog harness, a leash, and many treats.

 Dog harness

-dog harness is a key piece of gear for leash training.
-It goes around your dog's body instead of just the neck like a collar does.
-This can help control your dog better and keep them safe while you teach them to walk nicely on a leash.
+A dog harness is a key piece of gear for leash training.
+Like a collar, it goes around your dog's body instead of just the neck.
+This can help you control your dog better and keep it safe while you teach it to walk nicely on a leash.

-Harnesses are great because they don't pressure your dog's throat, especially if they tend to pull or jump.
+Harnesses are great because they don't put pressure on your dog's throat, especially if they tend to pull or jump.

-Choosing the right harness matters too.
-Look for one that fits well and is comfy for your dog to wear.
-Some have extra padding, which can be good fit dogs with sensitive skin.
+Choosing the right harness matters, too.
+Look for one that fits well and is comfortable for your dog to wear.
+Some have extra padding, which can be a good fit for dogs with sensitive skin.
 Also, ensure the clips are strong and easy to use so getting ready for walks is quick and simple.

 With treats in hand, let your furry friend get used to their new harness inside before heading out into the bigger world.